 If you want to engage students in polling and questioning throughout class, you may use Top Hat to do this.
 Top Hat is a web-based tool that would allow students to respond to questions using their smartphones, laptops, and tablets at no additional cost.
 You are able to ask a variety of question types, including multiple choice, word answer, numeric answer, and click-on-target.

 Instructors and students now have access to the Webex conferencing suite.
 It may be used for a variety of virtual events from one-on-one meetings to teaching classes.
-As an instructor you could use it for virtual office hours.
-You could also encourage your students to use it to help alleviate potential difficulties with getting together to work on group projects.
+As an instructor you can use it for virtual office hours.
+You may also encourage your students to use it to help alleviate potential difficulties with getting together to work on group projects.

-In most rooms on campus, you may have your classes automatically recorded and shared privately with your students.
+In most rooms on campus, you may choose to automatically record and share your classes privately with your students.
 You can choose to include classroom audio, classroom video, or your slideshow in the recordings.
 Lecture capture is a great support tool for students and can support you in your own development as a teacher by allowing you to review your classes.

-The university has recently instituted an ePortfolio system using the Mahara platform.
+The university has recently introduced an ePortfolio system using the Mahara platform.
 Some departments and colleges have instituted portfolios as part of their programs.